haiwen/seafile-docs-cn/develop/web_api.md

 **Note**

-For python client uploading, see <https://github.com/haiwen/webapi-examples/blob/master/python/upload-file.py>
+For python client uploading, see <https://github.com/haiwen/webapi-examples/blob/master/python/upload-file.py>, or it can be done much more easily with elegant [python requests library](http://docs.python-requests.org/en/latest/), see <https://github.com/haiwen/webapi-examples/blob/master/python/upload-file2.py>

 #### <a id="update-file"></a>Update file ###